What is a Seated Knee Scooter?

 Most seated knee scooters have folding capabilities.
 They can fold into a compact form to be stored or packed in the trunk of your car.

-Our Preferred Seated Knee Scooter
+Evolution Seated Knee Scooter

-It's designed with easy-folding mechanisms, so it's easy to fold and unfold for easy transport.
+The Evolution is designed with easy-folding mechanisms, so it's easy to fold and unfold for easy transport.
 It comes with a travel basket to carry your belongings.
 It has four 7.5" rubber wheels that are non-marking and are big enough to provide a smooth and comfortable ride when scooting outdoors.

 Where can I Rent a Seated Knee Scooter?